 Foraging for Healthy Ecosystems

-We are the Hawaii Grazing Lands Conservation Initiative.
+We are the Hawaii Grazing Lands Coalition (formerly the Hawaii Grazing Lands Conservation Initiative).
 We’re a grassroots organization providing guidance and leadership in the pursuit of grazing land conservation throughout the islands.

 Who we are?
-The Hawaii Grazing Lands Conservation Initiative (GLCI) is a partnership of graziers from Hawaii’s beef, dairy, sheep and goat industries committed to furthering the grazing industry’s contribution to natural resource and ecosystem conservation.
-GLCI promotes the sound management and skillful use of grazing land resources in Hawaii.
+The Hawaii Grazing Lands Coalition (GLC) is a partnership of graziers from Hawaii’s beef, dairy, sheep and goat industries committed to furthering the grazing industry’s contribution to natural resource and ecosystem conservation.
+Hawaii-GLC promotes the sound management and skillful use of grazing land resources in Hawaii.

 Summary of the ecosystem services provided by grazing lands: